davewinton/davewinton.github.io/pages/about.md

 navigating the wild west of the early internet.
 We even teamed up to build a website back in the day, proudly showcasing my \"Pokémon of the Week\" picks.
 (It was groundbreaking stuff in the \'90s, trust me.)
-Honestly, he\'s the reason I fell head over heels for tech and kicked off a journey that\'s been rolling strong for over 30 years.
+Honestly, he\'s the reason I fell head over heels for tech and that kicked off a journey that\'s been rolling strong for over 30 years.

 #### What Makes Me Tick